What Is Advanced Placement?

 What happens if you fail an AP exam?

-How to Study for AP Exams
+How to Study for AP Exams and Classes

 What Are the Most Popular AP Exams?

-Courses like Physics C – Electricity & Magnetism, Chemistry, U.S. History, Biology, and English Literature are known for their challenging content and extensive knowledge requirements.
-However, even "easier" AP courses can result in lower exam scores due to factors such as overconfidence, a mismatch with a student's abilities, lack of interest, test anxiety, poor preparation, or external pressures.
+Courses such as Physics C – Electricity & Magnetism, Chemistry, U.S. History, Biology, and English Literature are known for their challenging content and extensive knowledge requirements.
+However, even “easier” AP courses can result in lower exam scores due to factors such as overconfidence, a mismatch with a student's abilities, lack of interest, test anxiety, poor preparation, or external pressures.

 *This list excludes Foreign Language, Arts, Research and Seminar subjects.

-What are the easiest AP exams?
+What Are the Easiest AP Exams?

 Courses such as AP Psychology, AP Computer Science Principles, AP Environmental Science, AP Human Geography, and AP Microeconomics are often considered more accessible because their content closely relates to everyday experiences and broader concepts.
-This perception of ease, however, is nuanced and deeply personal.

 *This list excludes Foreign Language, Arts, Research and Seminar subjects.